-- a) Estimates of type and quantity of Waste expected to be generated and their source.
-Waste shall be categorised as per the waste streams stipulated the Department's Waste Estimation and Reporting Tool. - b) Waste management strategies (avoidance, reuse, recycling, energy, recovery, disposal). - c) Waste containment locations. - d) All mulch stockpiles shall be identified on plans, and - e) The procedure for measuring and recording Waste generated, reused, recycled and disposed and Recycled Materials and Products utilised of under the Contract.
+- a) estimates of type and quantity of waste expected to be generated and their source.
+Waste shall be categorised as per the waste streams stipulated in the Waste and Recycling Calculator - User Guide the department's Waste Estimation and Reporting Tool - b) waste management strategies (avoidance, reuse, recycling, energy, recovery, disposal) - c) identification of type and volume of Recycled Materials and Products proposed to be used on the project with any applicable corresponding savings - d) procedures for the sorting, separation and storage of wastes - e) waste containment locations - f) all mulch stockpiles shall be identified on plans, and - g) the procedure and accountabilities for the measurement and recording of waste generated, reused, recycled and disposed and Recycled Materials and Products utilised under the Contract.